 The Leeds Blood Pressure Wise campaign will last for two years and it is expected that 2,400 blood pressure checks will be completed at the six participating pharmacies.

-To find out more about the Leeds Blood Pressure Wise campaign and which pharmacies are participating visit: www.leedsccg.nhs.uk/health/campaigns/lbpw
+If you would like to know more about the Leeds Blood Pressure Wise campaign and which pharmacies are participating, please follow the link to the NHS Leeds CCG website, campaigns page: www.leedsccg.nhs.uk/health/campaigns/lbpw

 Notes to the Editor